danielnixon/eslint-config-typed-fp/README.md

 See the `extends` and `rules` sections in [index.ts](https://github.com/danielnixon/eslint-config-typed-fp/blob/master/src/index.ts) for the details.

+## How can I help?

+Check out the TODOs in [index.ts](https://github.com/danielnixon/eslint-config-typed-fp/blob/master/src/index.ts) and of course the [issues](https://github.com/danielnixon/eslint-config-typed-fp/issues).
+Contributions welcome.

 ## Why typed FP?

 TypeScript (in)famously considers slavish adherance to type-safety and soundness (at least at the cost of developer ergonomics) a [non-goal](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals#non-goals).
 With this ESLint config we take the opposite position.